cbxgss/qqq/src/o1/hitl/agent/infer/information_collection.md

-### Background Knowledge and Role Introduction
+## Background Knowledge and Role Introduction

 You are solving a complicated problem.
 This problem is very complicated, so don't try to solve it in one step.

 Now, what you should do in this step is as follows:

-### Input
+## Input

 The input for this step includes:

 - Question: The question you need to answer.
-- Long-term Reasoning Memory: A summarized version of long-term reasoning memories, which is less complete but more concise than the original content.
-- Recent Original Reasoning Memory: The original, detailed reasoning content, which is comprehensive but lengthy.
+- Reasoning Memory: The reasoning steps you have taken so far.
-- Human Guidance: Instructions for transitioning between atomic reasoning steps.

-### Current Task
+## Current Task

 Given a Question, in order to solve this problem later, In this step, you need to carefully analyze the provided question and organize all relevant information into a clear and logical markdown tree structure.